How to Fill a Vape Cartridge: Complete Guide (2026)

 • Volume markings — measure exactly how much oil you’re using

-• Blunt needle – safe, won’t puncture anything
+• Blunt needle — won’t puncture the cartridge or hurt you

-• Leak-proof cap – store filled syringes safely
+• Leak-proof cap — safe to store filled syringes

 Any cannabis oil works: distillate, live resin, rosin, CO2 oil, or homemade extracts.
 Oil viscosity affects filling technique (covered below).